Wavelet-Based Network For High Dynamic Range Imaging

 \subsection{Comparison with State-of-the-Arts}

-\textbf{Quantitative Results.} Table~\ref{tab:quantative} shows the quantitative comparison between the state-of-the-art models and ours on three datasets: Kalantari~\cite{kalantari2017deep}, Prabhakar~\cite{prabhakar2019fast}, and Samsung~\cite{hu2020sensor}.
-Our model outperforms most of them, especially on the Kalantari and {the Prabhakar datasets}, where it {achieves the best results on all evaluation metrics on the Kalantari dataset, and} achieves the best results on five out of the six evaluation metrics on the Prabhakar dataset. {For the Samsung dataset, our model has the best result on PSNR-$\mu$, PSNR-L, SSIM-L and PSNR-M, and the second best results on SSIM-$\mu$.} {Different from other optical flow free methods using the U-Net structure, AHDR~\cite{yan2019attention} and DAHDR~\cite{yan2021dual} adopt a network structure in a fixed scale.
+\textit{1) Quantitative Results:} Table~\ref{tab:quantative} shows the quantitative comparison between the state-of-the-art models and ours on three datasets: Kalantari~\citep{kalantari2017deep}, Prabhakar~\citep{prabhakar2019fast}, and Samsung~\citep{hu2020sensor}.
+Our model outperforms most of them, especially on the Kalantari and the Samsung datasets, where it achieves six best and two second best results in eight evaluation metrics on the Kalantari dataset, and achieves five best and two second best results in eight evaluation metrics on the Samsung dataset.
+For the Prabhakar dataset, our model has four best and three second best results in eight evaluation metrics.
+HDRGAN~\citep{niu2021hdr} achieves the second best results in most of metrics on the Kalantari dataset, because it uses adversarial learning to restore the missing information in the generated HDR.
+However, HDRGAN performs poorly on the Samsung dataset, probably due to the sensitivity of the adversarial training to hyperparameters and network structure. {Different from other optical flow free methods using the U-Net structure, AHDR~\citep{yan2019attention} and DAHDR~\citep{yan2021dual} adopt a network structure in a fixed scale.
 Therefore, AHDR and DAHDR can preserve more information during encoding and merging.
-With the assistance of the attention mechanism which can detect the misalignment and saturated regions, AHDR and DAHDR achieve the third and the second best scores in most cases.
+With the assistance of the attention mechanism which can detect the misalignment and saturated regions, AHDR and DAHDR achieve the top three scores in most cases.
 Compared with AHDR and DAHDR, our model consistently outperforms them across all three datasets.}